onepixelsolid/meteor-boilerplate/README.md

 # Meteor Boilerplate

-A folder structure and basic initial files for Meteor projects.
+My basic necessities for Meteor projects.
+Possibly useful for you too.

 ## Installation

-Note: The following is used to create a new Meteor app.
-Don't add this repo to an existing Meteor app.
+Note: Don't add to an existing Meteor app, this will create your initial app and folder structure.

 1. Clone this repo to `<yourapp>`